Ideluis42/Data-Science-SP25/challenges/c01-titanic-assignment.md

 - 2nd class men were least likely to survive
 - If you saw something *fishy* in q4 above, use your new plot to explain the fishy-ness.
-  - The high survival rate for the children probably influenced the proportions in q4
+  - The fishiness is because the bars are stacked, and without an outline you can’t distinguish the stacks

 # Notes